NuclearQuads/nuclearquads.github.io/instructions/corekitinstructions.md

 The default passwords are on the [RotorHazard Usage](../rhusage/rhusage) page.

-# Alternative Software Setup
+# Alternative Software Setup (Method 2/2)

-If you'd rather download a large pre-made OS image and flash it to the SD card, follow the instructions [here](../troubleshooting/flash).
+If you'd rather download a pre-made OS image and flash it to the SD card, follow the instructions [here](../troubleshooting/flash).

 # Extra Instructions (if needed)

-## Updating RotorHazard

-If you used my script to set up the Pi, update by powering on in range of the wifi you originally set up in the Pi Imager.
-Then you'll need to find the IP of the Pi (the "iNet" iOS app is what I use).
-SSH to that IP and use the <a href="https://github.com/RotorHazard/RotorHazard/blob/main/doc/Software%20Setup.md#updating-an-existing-installation" target="_blank">updating instructions in the RotorHazard docs</a>.

 ## POE